ddmaxon/DDM/README.md

 ## Description

-This project is a web application and a backend that reformating the date from a log file of a motor test bench.
+This project is a web application and a backend that reformates the date from a log file of a motor test bench.
 The application is able to read the log file, extract the data and display it on a web page as charts and tables.
-The backend converts the data and send it to the frontend.
-The frontend is a angular application that displays the data.
+The backend converts the data and sends it to the frontend.
+The frontend is an angular application that displays the data.
 The backend is a c# / python application that converts the data.

 ## Getting Started